 Carbon Monoxide Detection

-In accordance with the Massachusetts Board of Fire Prevention Regulations 527 CMR 31.00 Carbon Monoxide Alarm, all university residential buildings that contain fossil fuel burning equipment or have enclosed parking are equipped with Carbon Monoxide Alarm protection.
+In accordance with the applicable Massachusetts code, all university residential buildings that contain fossil fuel burning equipment or have enclosed parking are equipped with Carbon Monoxide Alarm protection.
 The detection devices are wall mounted within ten (10) feet outside of any bedroom on each level of the dwelling unit.
-When the device has detected abnormal parts per million of carbon monoxide (CO), it sounds a local warning and sends a signal to the Tufts Police Dispatch Center.
-A patrol officer is immediately dispatched to the location of the alarm.
-If the alarm code on the detector is GREEN the area is safe and the most common reason for the activation is the pressing of the TEST button.
-If the alarm code is RED it indicates an abnormal level of CO has been detected.
-The patrol officer contacts the Dispatch Center and another patrol officer and the local fire department respond.
-In either situation, the patrol officer shall check the building occupants for any symptoms of CO poisoning.
-If symptoms are found, EMS will be notified to respond along with the local fire department.
+When the device has detected abnormal parts per million of carbon monoxide (CO), it sounds a local warning and sends a signal to the Tufts University Communications Center who will dispatch emergency services resources appropriate to the conditions.

 When fire doors are needed:

 - Where a door has an ‘EXIT’ sign on or around it

 - Where a door leads to exit stairwells and horizontal exits